 Encroachments - The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
-Each encroachment will count as an error and will acquire points.
-If you use more than three encroachments on a particular exercise, then this will be scored as an automatic skills test failure.
+Each encroachment will count as an error.

-Pull-ups - When a driver stops and reverses direction to get a better position, it is scored as a pull-up.
+Pull-ups - When a driver stops and reverses direction to get a better position, it is scored as a "pull-up".
 Stopping without changing direction does not count as a pull-up.
-The maximum number of pull-ups you may use, without penalty, is two for all exercises except for the Straight Line Backing exercise, which allows only one pull-up.
-If you use more than the alloted pull-ups on any particular exercise, then this will be scored as an automatic basic skills test failure.
+You can be penalized for pull-ups.

 Outside Vehicle Observations (Looks) - You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).
 When doing so, you must place the vehicle in neutral and set the parking brake(s).

-Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times.
-If you do not safely secure the vehicle or safely exit the vehicle, it may result in an automatic failure of the basic skills test.
+Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times (when exiting a bus, maintain a firm grasp on the handrail at all times).
+If you do not safely secure the vehicle or safely exit the vehicle it may result in an automatic failure of the basic control skills test.

-Each time you open the door, move from a seated position where in physical control of the vehicle or on a bus walk to the back of a bus to get a better view, it is scored as a look.
-The maximum number of looks you may use is two for all exercises except for the Straight Line Backing exercise, which allows only one look.
-There will be no points assigned to these looks, but if you exit the vehicle or use any looks over this allotted amount, then this will be scored as an automatic skills test failure.
+Each time you open the door, move from a seated position where in physical control of the vehicle or on a bus walk to the back of a bus to get a better view, it is scored as a "look".